dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 # Multiprocessing with CPU limit

-1. Let's apply the CPU limit in the CML global configuration and observe the outcome.
+1. Now let's apply the CPU limit in the CML global configuration and observe the outcome.
 Untick `CPU Bursting` feature.

     ![](../../assets/images/cml/nn6.png)